christianTragesser/docker-fakos/README.md

 helm install fakos-metrics ctt/fakos --namespace=<desired namespace>
 ```

 ### Configure Options
 **Check Interval**
 By default measurements are taken in 30 minute intervals.
-Measurement cadence can be changed by setting the enviromental variable `INTERVAL` in units of minutes.
+The measurement cadence is adjustable by providing a value for `fakos.interval` in units of minutes.
 ```sh
 # 1 hour interval
 helm upgrade fakos-metrics ctt/fakos --set fakos.interval=60 --namespace=kube-system